 << Go Back up to Atmospheric Theatres Main Page

-In 1931 the theatre was purchased by the Goldberg family as part of their Community Theaters circuit.
+In 1931 the theatre was purchased by the Goldberg family – Irving and Adolph Goldberg – as part of their Community Theatres circuit.

-The Motor City chapter of the American Theatre Organ Society (MCTOS) took over operation of the Redford Theatre in 1974, and purchased the building in 1977.
+The Redford Theatre closed on 3rd November 1974 with the last showing of The Day of the Dolphin (1973) .
+The Motor City chapter of the American Theatre Organ Society (MCTOS) then took over operation of the theatre before purchasing the building in 1977.
 Since that time the all-volunteer staff has run it as a classic films/rental/stage show/organ concert venue.
-Much of the original Japanese Atmospheric style décor was altered during World War II, and the MCTOS
+MCTOS have also been working for many years to recreate what was lost of the original Japanese-style decorations previously altered or removed during World War II.

-Recently the theatre has a new computerized light board and new historically accurate seats.
-Restoration is continuing as funds and time permit.
-The classic film series shows a different film every other weekend, plus music played on the Barton organ.
+In recent years the theatre has gained a computerized light board and new, but historically accurate, seating.
+Restoration continues as funds and time permit.
+The theatre’s classic film series shows a different film every other weekend, plus music played on the Barton organ.

 Photo credits are noted where data was available at the time of inclusion.
 Photos displayed here may be subject to copyright; refer to our Copyright Fair Use Statement regarding our use of copyrighted media and contact us with any concerns.